PK zur Konjunkturumfrage JP 2026 mit Grafik

 Figures and Facts

-How are economic growth, employment, unemployment and inflation developing?
-The German Chamber of Commerce and Industry provides the key economic indicators and forecasts as well as data on foreign trade by country here for you.
+How are economic growth, employment, unemployment, and inflation evolving?
+The German Chamber of Commerce and Industry (DIHK) provides you here with the key economic indicators and forecasts as well as data on foreign trade by country.

 konjunkturumfragen-chart